 Aloe should only be watered when the soil has dried out completely.

-However it is important to note that aloe vera requires watering less frequently in Summer as they are dormant and stop growing as a strategy to cope with drought.
+However, it is important to note that aloe vera requires watering less frequently in Summer as they are dormant and stop growing as a strategy to cope with drought.

-(Read my article how to water aloe vera to make sure you are watering your aloe correctly during Summer and Winter as their watering requirements fluctuate throughout the year).
+(Read my article on how to water aloe vera to make sure you are watering your aloe correctly during Summer and Winter as their watering requirements fluctuate throughout the year).